trebor/soul-bound/rfc.md

 # **4\.
 Message Types & Semantics**

 This section defines the core protocol messages, their senders, purposes, required fields, and key semantics.
+All implementations MUST support these message types exactly as specified, while being free to add implementation-specific extensions as described in Section 1.2.

 ## **4.1 ChallengeRequest**